4 Ways to Avoid Unfair Dismissal Claims

 Generally, to succeed in a constructive dismissal claim an employee needs to show that the employer has fundamentally breached the employment contract (such as a breach of mutual trust and confidence), or that they intend not to be bound by an essential term of the contract and because of this the employee has resigned and left at an appropriate time.

-Do you think a wrongful dismissal happened in your workplace?
+Do you think an unfair dismissal happened in your workplace?

-If you you need more advice on how to avoid unfair dismissal claims, or you’re worried about a case involving a wrongful dismissal for gross misconduct, you can speak to our employment law team, with a free 15 minute consultation. no obligation.
-No stress.
+If you you need more advice on how to avoid unfair dismissal claims, including cases of gross misconduct, or you’re worried about a case involving an unfair or wrongful dismissal, you can speak to our employment law team.

 Receive Legal Updates